Gorgias vs Zoho Desk: Which help desk is right for you in 2026?

 What is Zoho Desk?

 On the other side of the ring, you have Zoho Desk.
 It’s the jack-of-all-trades in the massive Zoho universe of business apps.
-While Gorgias is laser-focused on one thing, Zoho Desk is built to be flexible, serving all kinds of businesses, from tiny startups to huge enterprises, across pretty much any industry you can think of.
+While Gorgias is laser-focused on e-commerce, Zoho Desk is built to be flexible, serving all kinds of businesses, from tiny startups to huge enterprises, across pretty much any industry you can think of.

 Its biggest selling point is just how much you can customize it and how broad its features are.
 It handles all the usual channels like email, social, and chat, but also brings phone support into the mix.
 At its heart is Zia, Zoho’s own AI assistant, who helps with things like figuring out a customer's mood (sentiment analysis), automatically tagging tickets, and pulling up helpful knowledge base articles for your agents.